CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 * ABS(SRC) - apply absolute value to source operand

 NOTE: OMOD modifier doesn't work if output denormals are allowed (5 bit of MODE register for single precision or 7 bit for double precision).
+NOTE: OMOD and CLAMP modifier affects only for instruction that output is floating point value.

 Negation and absolute value can be combined: `-ABS(V0)`.
 Modifiers CLAMP and OMOD (MUL:2, MUL:4 and DIV:2) can be given in random order.